ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 #### Example of Non-partial Index vs Partial Index in PostgreSQL

-Let’s see this in action by creating a table with following command:
+Let's see this in action by creating a table with the following command:

 ```sql
 CREATE TABLE "vaccination_data" (